ade1963/tg-mini-tools/README.md

 - **QR Code Scanner**: Scan QR codes from images.
 - **Wallpaper Calculator**: Calculate the number of wallpaper rolls needed for a room.
 - **Unit Converter**: Convert between different units of measurement (length, weight, volume).
+- **Minesweeper Game:** A classic Minesweeper game for entertainment.

+## License

+This project is licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for details.